About Blackdown Tableland

 - Take in only what is permitted.
 Leave pets, firearms, generators and chainsaws at home.

-- Do not bury rubbish—take it with you when you leave, as rubbish bins are not provided.
+- Do not leave or bury your rubbish—take it with you when you leave.
+Rubbish bins are not provided.

 - Please secure your food and rubbish in containers to avoid attracting animals to your camp.